fancl20/bodman/README.md

 ### Non Goal

 - PID Namespace: It only works when we fork a new process.
 That means we need a "supervisor" for the forked process.
-To simplify the designe, just remove PID Namespace support because isolation is not the target.
+To simplify the design, just remove PID Namespace support because isolation is not the target.
 - Build Image: It's only a complementary to current container ecosystem.
 You should still build your image using `docker` or `podman`.
 - Daemon: Support running container as a daemon means we need a `containerd`.
 Like `rkt`, you can do it youself using systemd or just using `podman` or `docker`.